okuvshynov/experiments/split_model/README.md

 ![finetune on mac mini](static/finetune_m1_7b.png)

-Here we can see resource utilization for 1 full iteration - forward and manual backward passes.
+Here we can see resource utilization for 1 full iteration on 7B model - forward and manual backward passes.
 A few notes:
 1. It is slow, but GPU is reasonably well utilized;
 2. SSD requirements - even for 13B model you'll need 27Gb for original weights + 27Gb for intermediate weights of free space.
 Expect hundreds of Gb for 70B model.
 3. Forward pass has lower GPU utilization and spends more time on IO as we need to both read weights and write cached inputs/outputs
 4. Backward pass achieves very high GPU utilization, close to 100%
 5. As we move along layers back and forth, we effectively process them in LIFO order.
 Thus in the beginning of both forward and backward pass we don't have to access disk, weights are being cached and we don't see disk reads.

-Each iteration was taking ~2.5 min.
+Each iteration was taking ~2.5 min for 7B model on Mac Mini M1.

+For 70B model Macbook Air M2 one iteration takes ~40min.

 If it is that slow, what's the point?

+0. Maybe there's none;
 1. The use-case is not doing research.
 The way I thought about it was to finetune something personal based on small amount of new data.
 It would be fine to just let it run overnight but keep everything local and not pass the model/data around.
 2. Training settings are most likely suboptimal, we can try optimizer with momentum, different learning rate schedule, batch size, sequence length, lora rank, etc.
 3. There are some further optimizations: prefetch the weights and inputs, save inputs asynchronously